Fana-e-Ahmed-Attari/AI_Omics_Internship_2025/README.md

 ---

 ## 🤝 Acknowledgments
-I would like to express my sincere gratitude to the **AI and Omics Research Internship Program** for providing the mentorship, datasets, and guidance that made this research possible.
+I would like to express my sincere gratitude to the **AI and Omics Research Internship Program** for providing the mentorship, datasets, and guidance throughout the journey.

 ---
-<p align="center"><i>Final Research Documentation | Developed by Fana-e-Ahmed</i></p>
+<p align="center"><i>Journey through Data | Fana-e-Ahmed's AI & Omics Internship 2025 🔍</i></p>